zrwaite/se101-spaceship/README.md

 <h3 id='3.2'>3.2: Learning Objectives - Teamwork</h3>

-Your spaceship's control system has 4 subsystems:
+Your spaceship's control system has 4 subsystems.
+Following is a general summary; for a more technical description, see Section 7, the [Student API](#7)

 <table>
 <tr>